Best free antivirus software for 2022

-Yet if you’re thrifty, sometimes a free antivirus is the only thing you need.
+Yet, if you’re thrifty, sometimes a free of charge protection service is the only thing you need.
 So, we compiled a list of the best free antivirus suites, regardless of what type of device you're using.

 Best free antivirus software – quick list:

 - TotalAV – the most extensive free antivirus scanner